lizandrof273/calhacks-encourager/README.md

 ## Notes

 We built this application at cal hacks.
-This application was fun to build becuase we wanted to create something that could take stress out of the day.
-Together as a team we discussed several differnet types of uplifiting qoutes we could have in the application and decided to go with a simple design for the user to quickly be encourged and continue to work on themsleves.
-We beleive mental health is extremely important and hope to help anyone who is having a rough day.
+This application was fun to build because we wanted to create something that could take the stress out of the day.
+Together as a team we discussed several different types of uplifting quotes we could have in the application and decided to go with a simple design for the user to quickly be encouraged and continue to work on themselves.
+We believe mental health is extremely important and hope to help anyone who is having a rough day.

 ## License